 The body breaks nitroglycerin down into nitric oxide.
 Nitric oxide causes the smooth muscle within the blood vessels to relax.
 This allows the arteries and veins to open up, allowing more blood to flow through.
 Healthcare professionals call this action vasodilation.

 During an angina attack, a person will experience intense chest pain.
-Nitroglycerin will start working within 1 to 3 minutes, but its maximal effect occurs after 5 minutes.
+Nitroglycerin will start working within

 When people use nitroglycerin for anal fissures, the ointment will relax the anal sphincter, which is the muscle tissue around the anus, and lower the pressure in the anus.
 This promotes blood flow to the area and helps heal the fissure.